Hard Water Stains on Artificial Grass: How to Remove Them and Keep Them Away

 ➧ 5.
 Rinse thoroughly with water.

 ➧ 6.
-Repeat if needed.
+Repeat if needed once dry.

 Why it works

-➡️ The vinegar helps break down mineral scale.
+➡️ The vinegar's acidity dissolves mineral scale.

 Will vinegar damage artificial grass